workplace-safety7 min read25 May 2026

 • Appoint a bizSAFE Champion (typically a senior manager or supervisor)

-• Develop a simple safety and health policy
+• Write a safety and health policy

-• Document your safety procedures and keep records
+• Document your procedures and keep records

 Timeline: 3-4 months for most SMEs.